Course: Drawing Skills for Field Notebooks

 Each spring since 2018, the Desert Laboratory has hosted its flagship 8-week drawing course.
 In 2020, we closed the course early due to the coronavirus pandemic.
 Please join us for future Art and Science Program offerings.

-See below for details of the 2020 course; we will offer this again in Fall 2021 with similar themes each week beginning in late September to early October.
+See below for details of the 2020 course; we will offer this again when conditions allow.

 “We have misfiled the significance of drawing because we see it as a professional skill instead of a personal capacity . . .
 This essential confusion has stunted our understanding of drawing and kept it from being seen as a tool for learning above all else.”